alomnrk/VulkanSamples/README.md

 >Vulkan gives more accurate control over memory and has built-in features for VR.

-**Metaverse is about networking, right?**<br/>
->But you haven't said anything about yet.
+**Metaverse is about networking, right?
+But you haven't said anything about yet.**<br/>
-Yeah, networking is also a part of this project.
+>Yeah, networking is also a part of this project.
 As for fast transmitting data like transforms and audio - first approach will definitely use pure udp and WebRTC protocols using Centrilized Dedicated Server model written on C++, maybe I'll also add a P2P model supporting.
 Most likely the complex server business logic (text chatting) will be separated and implemented using high-level language GO/Python/C#.